cython/cython/src/reference/overview.rst

 code, the generated C code usually gains major (and sometime impressive) speed improvements from optional static type declarations for both Python and C types.
-These allow Cython to assign C semantics to parts of the code, and to translate them into very eﬃ- cient C code.
+These allow Cython to assign C semantics to parts of the code, and to translate them into very efficient C code.

 Type declarations can therefore be used for two purposes:

 #.
 For moving code sections from dynamic Python semantics into static-and-fast C semantics, but also for..
 #.
-Directly manipulating types deﬁned in external libraries.
+Directly manipulating types defined in external libraries.
 Cython thus merges the two worlds into a very broadly applicable programming language.

 ==================
 Where Do I Get It?